My research is in geometry and dynamical systems, particularly looking at how dynamics can be used to solve geometric problems. My interests include:

 I have done specific work on rank-rigidity; shrinking target problems with Jon Chaika; marked length spectrum problems on my own and with Jean-François Lafont; Hausdorff-measure regularity of CAT(κ) surfaces with Jean-François Lafont; the one-sided ergodic Hilbert transform with Joanna Furno; geodesic flow on CAT(-1) spaces with Jean-François Lafont and Dan Thompson; the geodesic structure of nonpositively curved manifolds with Jean-François Lafont, Dan Thompson and Ben McReynolds; Hilbert geometries with Ilesanmi Adeboye and Harrison Bray; and geodesic flow on flat surfaces with Benjamin Call, Alena Erchenko, Noelle Sawyer, and Grace Work.

-Current projects include some further work with Jean-François Lafont and Dan Thompson; further work with Harry Bray; continuation of the project with Call, Erchenko, Sawyer, and Work.
+Current projects include some further work with Jean-François Lafont, Dan Thompson, and Ben Call; continuation of the project with Call, Erchenko, Sawyer, and Work.

 - Leyla Yardımcı (Ph.D. student)

 - Narin Luangrath and Melissa Mischell (summer undergraduate researchers, 2015)